0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Are *Any Other Weapons* (AOWs) legal?**

 Generally yes.
-State law doesn't define AOW and doesn't otherwise prohibit them.
+State law doesn't define these and doesn't otherwise prohibit them.
 Of course they must otherwise comply with federal NFA requirements.

 **Are destructive devices legal?**

 Generally yes.
-State law doesn't define DD and doesn't otherwise prohibit them.
+State law doesn't define these and doesn't otherwise prohibit them.
 Of course they must otherwise comply with federal NFA requirements.

 ## Bump Stocks